Saint Andrew's Episcopal Church

 Candy Pufall and St. Andrew’s members and friends meet at the Hart Care Center the second Thursday of each month to lead the residents in singing hymns and popular songs around the piano.
 The program lasts for one hour, including a brief time to visit with the residents.
 All are welcome.
 A trained voice is not required-- just a love of music and a desire to touch the lives of nursing home residents.

-Below is a picture of our December sing-a-long at Hart Care center.
+Below is a picture of our December sing-a-long in 2019 at Hart Care center.
 We enjoy this ministry as much as the residents do!
 We miss it as do the residents who would join us.
+Hopefully this activity will be revived soon!